Quaternionic Carleson measures: Introduction

 are comparable with a constant depending on $a$ only, we get that the norm \eqref{normavecchia} is equivalent to the norm \eqref{normanuovaintro} and therefore $H^p(\B)$ coincides with the quaternionic lift of the classical complex Hardy space $H^p(\D)$ (see Definition \ref{quatliftintro}).

-For this class of function spaces the operator $\mathcal J$ is easily seen to be an isometry, hence we can apply Theorem \ref{mainintro} obtaining the characterization of p-Carleson and vanishing p-Carleson measures for $H^p(\B)$.
+For this class of function spaces the operator $\mathcal J$ is easily seen to be an isometry, hence we can apply Theorem \ref{mainintro} obtaining the characterization of $p$-Carleson and vanishing $p$-Carleson measures for $H^p(\B)$.

 For any $q=re^{Jt}\in \B$, with $r\ge 0,t\in \rr,$ and $J\in \s$, we denote by

 the {\em symmetric box} in $\B$, indexed by $q$, which is independent of the particular $J$.